Echoes of Eternity

 Location: The Coast

-Even the occupants of the Fishing Hamlet seem to have forgotten its name, but this small cluster of crumbling stone and thatch hovels on the bleak and savage shore is all that remains of an earlier attempt at colonization by an earlier kingdom roughly two centuries ago.
+Even the occupants of the Fishing Hamlet seem to have forgotten its name, but this small cluster of crumbling stone and thatch hovels on the bleak and savage shore is all that remains of an earlier attempt at colonization by a fallen kingdom centuries ago.
 Nobody knows what happened to reduce it to its current sorry state, but economic isolation brought by the conquest of its parent State by the Crown is considered the most likely cause.
 Indeed, that the settlers held on at all without supply deliveries was considered miraculous by the first governor of the Colony, who expected to find the lands entirely abandoned.

 Location: The Swamp